AndCake/soulbind/README.md

                   context.sliderItems.splice(itemPosition, 1);
               }
           }

  * data-load
      Handles asynchronous loading of additional templates / fragments.
 Needs to be a CommonJS module that exports a render(data) function and generates a string.
 You can use require() in order to load other templates / fragments, as long as they also export the render(data) function.
      If a data-bind attribute is present for the same element, then the data-bind will not update the content but define a sub-set of the data context that will be made available to the render(data) function.

+     Example:

+         <div data-load="./templates/miniGrid" data-bind="homepage"></div>

+         This will load a miniGrid.js template file from the server via fetch and inject the result of the render() function into the div.
+The render function will be called with the current context's `homepage` property selected (so only data within the `homepage` property is accessible to the render function).

  * data-context
      Defines a JSON object that should be the current element's context.
 Useful, if you want a separate / encapsulated context for a part of your page.